 The Quadruple Aim guides everything we do, from hiring and training new ambassadors to hosting flu shot clinics or following up with patients who have chronic health conditions.
 Read on for real-life examples of the Quadruple Aim in action.

-1. Empowering World-Class Clinicians is Core to Quadruple Aim
+1. Empowering Care Teams is Core to Quadruple Aim

 After a decade as a nurse practitioner at a family practice, Marcie Kessel was looking for better work-life balance.
 That’s when she found Marathon Health.

 “Marathon Health has been life-changing for my health, my family’s happiness and my professional life,” says Kessel, who is Marathon Health’s Clinic Director for Empower Retirement in Denver.
 “Over the years, they’ve offered me professional development opportunities I’ve never received from any other employer.
 They’ve also encouraged growth in developing areas outside of just the clinician’s role.”

 Marathon Health providers receive an intensive two weeks of training, as well as ongoing peer support and education, including webinars and monthly Continuing Medical Education credit opportunities.
 “Offering people chances to develop and grow, even if they’re in their same role, keeps them happy and provides a sense of meaning,” says Tracey Campbell, Nurse Practitioner and Director of Clinical Education for Marathon Health.

 Marathon Health also empowers providers by giving them tools they need to succeed, such as allowing for longer visit times so providers can truly get to know their patients and teaching motivational interviewing.